SnippetSH/Data-Structure/README.md

 ### Comment
 ***
 In C compiler <br/>
-if class was declared with template, header and implement file can't be divided.
+if class was declared with template, header and implement file can't be divided.<br/>
 So, all implementations will be in the header file.
 (C++)